 One of Quechua Benefit’s greatest strengths is the ability to deliver essential services over a vast geographic area directly to remote communities.
-The third pillar of our program for breaking the cycle of poverty is the preventative medicine initiative, which focuses on delivering medicine that cures the root cause of the second largest disease in the world: anemia.
+The third pillar of our program for breaking the cycle of poverty is our preventative medicine initiative, which focuses on delivering medicine that combats second largest disease in the world: anemia.

-Anemia affects more than half of all pregnant Peruvian women and children under five years of age, and one-third of school children in first through twelfth grade.
+In Peru, anemia affects over 50% all pregnant women and children under five years of age, and 33% of school age children (K-12).

-Anemia has a proven, simple and cost-effective cure.
-The first step is to treat the root cause: intestinal parasites.
-These parasites penetrate the skin through contact with animals, humans or soil.
-They are often ingested in contaminated food or water.
+Anemia has a simple and cost-effective cure.
+Diagnose and treat the root cause: intestinal parasites.
+These parasites penetrate the skin through contact with animals, humans or soil; often ingested in contaminated food or water.

-The parasites devour 25 percent of the daily nutrition consumed by their host.
-They cause internal bleeding, fatigue, anemia, and malnutrition.
-A mature parasitic worm lays two hundred and fifty thousand eggs a day.
+The parasites devour 25% of the daily nutrition consumed by their host.
+A mature parasitic worm can lay up to 25,000 eggs/day.
+They cause internal bleeding, fatigue, anemia, and malnutrition which can impact social, emotional, motor, and cognitive development.

-• Between birth and 5 years of age an anemic child’s brain only develops in size to 75% of its potential.
+• Between the ages of 0-5, an anemic child’s brain only develops to 75% of its potential.

-• From 2016 to May of 2019, Quechua Benefit staff and volunteers have tested and treated more than 16,639 children in 38 communities for anemia with a cure rate of 63%.
+• From 2016-2019, our organization (along with our awesome volunteers) have tested and treated over 16,639 children across 38 communities for anemia with a cure rate of 63%.

 In the Caylloma District alone, our efforts have reduced anemia levels from 47% to 25% in 2 years.
 Our preventative medicine campaigns include educational material and training presented by a professionals.